What is Rectal Bleeding?

 This condition causes inflammation in the veins and capillaries in the walls of the colon (x).
 The inflamed areas may become fragile and start to bleed.
 Angiodysplasia is more common in older adults (x).

 This condition is characterized by bulging tissues from the lining of the colon (x).
-Large polyps may begin to bleed through the rectum.
+Large colon polyps may begin to bleed through the rectum.
 This condition may be hereditary and in some cases, the polyps may become cancerous (x, x).

 Both benign and malignant tumors in the colon and rectum may cause rectal bleeding.
 This condition usually affects people older than 50.
 However, colon and rectal tumors can also develop in younger people (x).
 The tumors typically cause minimal and slow bleeding.
 But advanced rectum or colon tumors may cause weight loss, constipation and changes in stool.
 The patient may also feel pain in the anal area (x, x).